Check display support

 - To set a different display as the primary display, drag the menu bar to the other display.
 The primary display is where your desktop icons and app windows first appear.

 Mirror your displays

-- Make sure that your external display is turned on and connected to your Mac.
+- Make sure your external display is turned on and connected to your Mac.

 - Choose Apple menu > System Preferences, click Displays, then click the Arrangement tab.

-- Make sure that the Mirror Displays checkbox is selected.
+- Make sure the Mirror Displays tick box is selected.

 With Apple TV, you can use your TV as a separate display for your Mac.
-Learn how to use AirPlay to mirror or extend your Mac display.
+Find out how to use AirPlay to mirror or extend your Mac display.